beothorn/automataCraft/README.md

 Sixth column has a dirt block in the center, this will replace the automata block.

-Seventh block has an Automata placeholder.
+Seventh column has an Automata placeholder.
 When the automata runs it will add a new automata block at this position.

-There is a maximun number of automata blocks that can be created this way.
+Then a terminator and up to 20 ignored blocks before the autoata block.

 # Example 2: Many patterns